pcsagan/venv-script/README.md

 ## What is it?

-A simple script for dealing with the following typical situation:
+A simple bash shell script for dealing with the following typical situation:
 ```
 python -m venv venv
 source venv/scripts/activate